Master of Management (CEMS) / CEMS Masters in International Management

 Places at CEMS Universities are limited to generally one slot per year (although extra slots are occasionally available for the most popular exchange Universities).

-The medium of instruction at all CEMS Universities is English.
+Learning and teaching at all CEMS Universities will be delivered in English.
 The languages you declare as CEMS languages have no bearing on your final allocation.

 You will be advised of your CEMS Universities allocation by the third week of your first semester in the Master of Management (CEMS) program.

 All CEMS Universities allocations are final and non-negotiable.

 Students must complete the following additional requirements in order to graduate from the CEMS MIM:

 - A Block seminar prior to their first semester of the CEMS MIM.

 - 4 days of skills seminars (including the Business Communications and Responsible Global Leadership).